katcipis/sophia/notes/architecture.md

-Going back to the async/queue model, the code itself is also harder, on the client side you need to send something on a queue and now you have to find a way to wait for an answer because in a lot of scenarios it involves waiting for an answer with queues (it rarely is fire and forget) and now you need some polling.
+Going back to the async/queue model, the code itself is also harder, on the client side you need to send something on a queue and now you have to find a way to wait for an answer because in a lot of scenarios it involves waiting for an answer with queues and now you need some polling.

+The exception here would be if you can just fire and forget, but then you probably have an event, and events can be pretty useful in distributed systems.
+That would be a perfectly good use of a pubsub broker or a streaming system.
+But lets go back to simple request/response systems being modeled as async/brokered systems.

 While with request/response it is literally one line, you send a request and get answer right away.
 You can't beat request/response/RPC because nothing